Bryce Cotton: Early life

 Cotton was born and raised in Tucson, Arizona.
 His parents separated when he was a toddler and his father worked as a police officer on the other side of the country.
 He reconnected with his father in New York while in college.
 His uncle, former NFL player David Adams, often provided the family with financial assistance during tough times.
 Cotton's grandmother, Mary, helped raise him and his brother Justin while their mother worked in real estate.

 Cotton loved sports as a child, playing basketball, football and baseball.
 He was advised during fifth grade to no longer play football due to the high risk of head injuries which could lead to seizures.
 He was diagnosed with a rare form of epilepsy and his mother was told that he "wasn't going to make it past sixth grade, and that she should start planning for the funeral".
 The last seizure Cotton experienced was on his final day of sixth grade.
 He remained on medication for several years, but eventually no longer required treatment.

 Focusing on basketball, one of Cotton's biggest deficiencies was his lack of height.
-He worked with his uncle for an edge to combat taller opponents.
+He worked with his uncle for an edge to combat taller opponents and modelled his game on NBA star Allen Iverson.
 He spent much of his youth on outdoor basketball courts playing pick-up games.